-Written by Rebecca Warger, Marketing Executive
+Written by Rebecca Warger, Marketing Director

 We all spectated the unfolding of Black Mirror Bandersnatch.
 We watched, we clicked, we made decisions that made us question ourselves, and a lot of us were left hungry for more.
 Now, Netflix is enticing its audience with two new interactive offerings - an adventure-packed super series staring Bear Grylls and a family-friendly animated program, Battle Kitty.